From: heartland

 Date: 01-26-2005, 04:40 PM (45 of 45)

-I just ordered a Brother PE170D yesterday from HSN, I think it's very similiar to your machine.
+I have the Brother that is sold at WalMart.
+Mine is the PE 150.
+I got it because the price was right.
+I love it.
+I might some day go to one that has a bigger hoop area.
+I have the ultimate box that I use when I download free designs from the internet.
+I also have Embird, I just ordered a Brother PE170D yesterday from HSN, I think it's very similiar to your machine.
 I wasn't aware that I could download designs.
 Do I need special equipment?
 I can't wait to get my machine!
+Linda |

 User: thegally

-Member since: 01-26-2005
+Member since: 01-26-2005 Total posts: 2 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14494.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14494.html